Your Health. Your Family. Your Choice.

 We will make a graph of the vaccines for childhood diseases, and will only consider cases involving children (18 years old or younger).
 And in the interest of eliminating insignificant VAERS cases, let's only consider those that are considered to be "serious" (i.e. the patient was hospitalized, disabled, had a life-threatening reaction, or died).
 To do this search, make a Graph of Vaccine Type.
 In Section 4 (Event Characteristics), check Serious.
 In Section 5 (Demographics), check Age (Range) and in the To: field, enter 19.
 The graph looks like this:

 Now before everyone starts to claim that 301 people died from the Measles vaccine, let me clarify some of this data.
 First of all, this is a search of the entire VAERS database, going back 25 years.
 Secondly, it is impossible to state that these people died from the Measles vaccine, both because the shot that was given had Measles, Mumps, and Rubella serums in it, and also because many children who got the MMR shot were also given other childhood innoculations at the same time.
-Therefore, you can’t even say for sure that the MMR shot was associated with the reported death.
+Therefore, you can't even say for sure that the MMR shot was associated with the reported death.
 Thirdly, you cannot add up all of these bars and state that it is the number of affected children.
-Play at the best kizi games today.
 This is because many people got multiple serums and shots in a single office visit, and then have a serious outcome.
 The actual number of different VAERS cases that are Serious and involve 18-year-olds or younger is 38,411 and the number of deaths involving these children is 3,737 (these two figures apply to all vaccines in VAERS).

 So what does this mean?
 People on both sides of the vaccine issue will want to know how to use these results.
 Those who are against vaccinations will look at the thousands of vaccine injuries associated with the Measles shot and claim that it is a dangerous.
 They may well be incorrect because the VAERS system has a number of limitations (see my February, 2012 blog entry) and you cannot draw scientifically sound causal conclusions from only VAERS data.
 However, those in favor of vaccinations who claim that they are perfectly safe will also be wrong, because many people suffer injuries and die following vaccinations.
 Some of them are even compensated by the National Vaccine Injury Compensation Program, a court that rules on vaccine injury causality and which, to date, has paid out over three billion dollars.